 Table of Contents

 Grafana is the acknowledged leader in the market of monitoring tools.
-It can take any form of time-series data and turn it into great dashboards and visualizations.
-Grafana is a great open source tool for monitoring business metrics, and it is also used to monitor infrastructure, application performance, and even IoT devices.
-If you're looking to avoid the time-consuming setup of open source projects, MetricFire runs a Hosted Grafana that allows you to use Grafana without doing any installation.
+It can take any time-series data and turn it into great dashboards and visualizations.
+Grafana is a great open-source tool for monitoring business metrics, and it is used to monitor infrastructure, application performance, and even IoT devices.
+If you are looking to avoid the time-consuming setup of open source projects, MetricFire runs a Hosted Grafana that allows you to use Grafana without installations.

-Grafana is an especially good solution for companies looking to monitor different metrics across divisions.
+Grafana is a popular solution for companies monitoring different metrics across divisions.
 By building beautiful visualizations and aggregating them into multi-faceted dashboards, Grafana lets you track everything you want.
 It also has plenty of plugins to work with different 3rd-party systems.
 In addition, it can trigger alerts and notify you about certain events during monitoring.

 We have a lot of resources at MetricFire to help you get familiar with Grafana.
 See our Grafana vs PowerBI, Grafana vs Kibana, and Grafana Plugins posts, as well as many other articles in our blog.
 You can also try Grafana on your own using our free trial.
 The free trial is a great way to try out Grafana and see if it suits your needs.

 In this article, we will show you how Grafana can be used for business metrics.
-We will take a look at the best dashboards for business metrics monitoring, and how to set them up.
+We will look at the best dashboards for business metrics monitoring and how to set them up.

 Business metrics are indicators reflecting the performance of the company, the department, or even the individual employee.
-Business metrics help stakeholders to analyze how well the business processes are working, without diving deeply into the financial statements.
-Also, business metrics are important for operative management of the company.
+Business metrics help stakeholders to analyze how well the business processes are working without diving deeply into the financial statements.
+Also, business metrics are critical for the operative management of the company.

-There are many common business metrics that are used widely by different companies.
-At the same time, each company or division can invent their own custom metrics, specific only for their industry or use cases.
-The most well-known metrics include sales revenue, net profit margin, working capital, customer retention, customer acquisition, net promoter score, website traffic, conversion, etc. In this article on ntaskmanager.com, you can find many other interesting metrics with the explanation about each one.
+Many business metrics are used widely by different companies.
+At the same time, each company or division can invent custom metrics specific only to its industry or use cases.
+The most well-known metrics include sales revenue, net profit margin, working capital, customer retention, customer acquisition, net promoter score, website traffic, conversion, etc. In this article on ntaskmanager.com, you can find many other fascinating metrics with explanations about each one.

 Grafana’s features for working with business metrics